kevinli7377/AppliedCVFinalProject/README.md

 # Ingredient Detection and Recipe Recommendation System

-This repository contains all code files that were used as part of the designed system.
-A breakdown of the repository is as follows:

-**Folders containing files used for the final architecture:**
+This repository contains all code files, notebooks, and a select number of dataset used for our Ingredient Detection and Recipe Recommendation System.
+This system leverages segmentation and classification models (namely a fine-tuned DeiT and a grounded-SAM model) to generate labels for ingredients in a scene image containing individual ingredients.
+The labels are then inputted into a recipe matching algorithm (leveraging Sentence Transformers) to output potential recipes.
+Below is a detailed breakdown of the repository structure and contents:

+##Repository Structure

+###Core Architecture Folders:

-- Expanded Fruits-360 Detection: Contains a Jupyter notebook documenting the fine-tuning process of a Data-efficient Image Transformer (DeiT) model on the expanded Fruits-360 dataset.
+- **Expanded Fruits-360 Detection**: This folder includes a Jupyter notebook that documents the fine-tuning of a Data-efficient Image Transformer (DeiT) model on the expanded Fruits-360 dataset.
+It provides insights into model adjustments and performance metrics.

-- Segmentation: Contains Jupyter notebooks for various segmentation models on the testing dataset.
-The final segmentation model and additional processing code used in the combined model can be found in the 'grounded-sam' folder.
+- **Segmentation: Segmentation**: This directory houses Jupyter notebooks for experimenting with various segmentation models on our test dataset.
+The chosen model for our final architecture, along with additional processing scripts, is located in the grounded-sam folder.

-- Recipes and Matching: Contains original and modified recipe dataset CSVs, as well as a Jupyter notebook containing two classes, RecipeCSVParser and RecipeSearcher, both used in the final architecture.
+- **Recipes and Matching**: This folder contains CSV files for both original and modified recipe datasets, along with a Jupyter notebook that features classes 'RecipeCSVParser' and 'RecipeSearcher,' integral to the recipe recommendation functionality of our system.

-- FinalResultsAndTesting: Contains Jupyter notebook to process fine-tuned DeiT classification outputs.
-Grounded-SAM outputted segments and DeiT outputs can also be found in this folder.

-**Additional folders containing experimental code and dataset preparation:**
+- **FinalResultsAndTesting**: Contains notebooks for analyzing the outputs from the fine-tuned DeiT model.
+This folder also includes results from the 'Grounded-SAM' segmentation model and integrated outputs necessary for the final testing and result demonstration.

+###Experimental and Dataset Preparation Folders：**

-- CLIP: Contains notebooks used to test CLIP on extended-fruits-360 and additional datasets.
+- **CLIP**: Includes notebooks that test the CLIP model on the extended Fruits-360 dataset and additional datasets, exploring its capabilities and limitations in ingredient detection.
-- Fruits-360 Detection Experiments: Contains Jupyter notebooks for fine-tuning various pre-trained models on the vanilla Fruits-360 dataset.
+- **Fruits-360 Detection Experiments**: Contains notebooks focused on fine-tuning various pre-trained models on the vanilla Fruits-360 dataset, detailing experiments and findings.
-- dataset_preparation_code: Contains various notebooks used for image dataset preparation, including GoogleImageScraping, json_creation, and Training_Test_Split.
+- **dataset_preparation_code**: This folder contains a collection of notebooks used for preparing image datasets.
+These include scripts for Google Image Scraping, JSON file creation, and training/test data splitting.